nalaseivad/captainginja.github.io/_posts/2020-03-16-on-ad-group-managed-service-accounts.md

 # Installing a Group Managed Service Account on a Computer

 Next we need to install the service account on the three machines where it is going to be used.

+Note that if your environment consists of geographically distributed, replicated domain controllers, and you edited the group managed service account settings on a computer in a location far from the computer where you will be installing the service account, then you will have to wait until AD replication has brought the new settings to the domain controller closest to that computer before you execute the following.
+If any of the following commands raise an error just wait a while and try again.

-We can do this via PowerShell from the machine where we have been working already, via ...
+We can install the service account from the machine where we have been working already, via PowerShell ...

 ```
 PS C:\Users\username> Enter-PSSession -ComputerName <hostname>